thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/joint_probability.md

-Probability gets more interesting and challenging when we think about multiple random variables, each with their probability.
+Probability gets more interesting when we think about multiple random variables, each with their probability.
 Questions emerge on how these probabilities interact with each other.

 Say we have a probability for Event A and Event B occurring simultaneously, which is known as a **joint probability**.
 This would be expressed in the following ways: